- Biomedical Waste

 How do I apply for a permit to provide tanning services in Martin County?

-Contact us at 772-221-4090 and request to speak to an inspector who works in the Program.
+Contact us at 772-221-4000, press option 5 and request to speak to an inspector who works in the Program.

 Commonly asked questions about tanning: